Crawford Junction HUT

 There are a couple of old tops tracks in the vicinity of Crawford Junction, neither of which are likely to be of much use anymore.
 One directly behind the Hut used to go up onto the Main Divide.
 It's pretty much unfollowable in most places now, but if you were silly enough to go up that way you may find the odd permolat marker.
 There is a nice tarn and campsite on the NW flank of Mt.
 Fitzgerald at 1420m, and from here a good high sidle at just above the 1500m contour will get you around to Clarkes Pass.

 The easiest approach to Clarkes Pass is by way of the Top Kokatahi track as far as Clarkes Creek.
 Ford the Kokatahi here and head up the ridge on the TL of Clarkes Creek.
-The bush isn't too bad going and at some point above the 800m contour it is possible to sidle into the Creek's upper basin.
-The sidle is reportedly less fun these days.
+The bush isn't too bad going and once above the 800m contour it is possible to sidle into the Creek's upper basin (the sidle is reportedly less fun these days).
 Don't go directly up the Creek from the Kokatahi River unless you have some means of scaling large waterfalls.
 Once in the basin it is generally easy going, as are the approaches to the Pass.
 The Griffiths Stream side is a steep scree in late summer and autumn, and snow covered and possibly icy at other times.
 Ice axes and crampons need to be carried if crossing over in the colder months.

 Repairs Needed

 Not many.
-The handsaw has a broken handle and needs replacing.
 Keep an eye on the flue space in the roof when lighting the fire.
 It may actually be necessary to do something if rat nesting material is coming into contact with the flue up there.
 Installing a self-setting trap wouldn't be a bad idea.
-The current bait station has run out of the Pest Off baits that it is designed to use.
 The door doesn't always close properly even when it sounds like it has.
 A small bolt would add a little extra certainty.

 Provisions on site

-An axe, a bucket, a broom, a hearth brush and shovel, a 10-litre stock pot, a small billy, a small pot, a large shovel and a saw with a broken hand grip.
-Under the Hut there are bits of a cableway tower, one long section of plastic downpipe, two rolls of no. 8 wire, a waratah, a sheet of corrugated iron, a roll of chicken wire, one large 8x2 with treads for roof painting, a 10 litre pail of brown exterior paint, and a few odds and sods of timber.
+An axe, a bucket, a bow saw, a broom, a hearth brush and shovel, a 10-litre stock pot, a small billy, a small pot, a large shovel.
+Under the Hut there are bits of a cableway tower, one long section of plastic downpipe, two rolls of no. 8 wire, a waratah, a sheet of corrugated iron, a roll of chicken wire, one large 8x2 with treads for roof painting, a 10-litre pail of brown exterior paint, and a few odds and sods of timber.